 First and foremost you’ll need to figure out how much money you’ll need for a down payment.
 In order to do this you will have to find out how much you’re approved for, what financing programs you’re qualified for and the down payment that will be required.
 The best way to obtain this information is to contact a local lender.
 Not only will they be able to go over your financing options and the down payment requirements, but they’ll also be able to provide you with your estimated closing costs too.
 By obtaining all of these figures you’ll know exactly how much money you’ll need to buy a home.

 Have a Budget

 If you don’t currently keep track of your monthly expenses and have a budget, start!
 By keeping track of your expenses you will be able to see how much money you spend and where you spend it.
 In the world of credit cards it’s easy for people to spend money.
-Sometimes money they don’t even have putting themselves into debt without even knowing it.
+Sometimes the money they don’t even have put themselves into debt without even knowing it.

 By creating a budget and sticking to it will make it a lot easier for you to save money.
 Oh, and creating a budget doesn’t require fancy software you can use a simple program like an excel spreadsheet to track your expenses.

 Look for Savings!
 Now that you have a budget you’ll be able to analyze your expenses and determine where you can save money.

 For instance, if you spend $5 every morning on a cup of joe and are able to cut that expense you’ll be able to save over $1,800 in a single year.